 - visit the school/class at any time.
 Simply call ahead out of courtesy to the teacher. - assist in the classroom, regularly or infrequently.
-Arrangements should be made with the teacher involved. - act as chaperones on field trips. - serve as story-readers, song-leaders (in JrK 2nd grades), guest artists or offer their special talents. - with permission and arrangements with the teacher, present their vocations to the class or invite the class to their places of business. - share their experiences, trips and vacations as they may relate to an area of study in a class. - help host class parties in the classroom. - attend all Parent Teacher Conferences.
-Informal conferences may be held anytime at a parent's request. - closely monitor and praise their child's progress by reading all teacher notes and papers sent home as well as monitoring through their FACTS Family Portal account. - communicate their ideas for school improvements and comments regarding the school program to the administration.
-Providence Academy wants to hear from families. - help serve lunch once or twice per week. - volunteer for lunch and recess duty once per week or on occasion. - volunteer their time and effort to help with the school's fundraisers. - serve on one of the school committees.
+Arrangements should be made with the teacher involved. - act as chaperones on field trips. - serve as story-readers, song-leaders, guest artists or offer their special talents. - with permission and arrangements with the teacher, present their vocations to the class or invite the class to their places of business. - share their experiences, trips and vacations as they may relate to an area of study in a class. - help host class parties in the classroom. - schedule an informal conference with a teacher at any time.

+- closely monitor and praise their child's progress by reading all teacher notes and papers sent home as well as monitoring through their FACTS Family Portal account. - communicate their ideas for school improvements and comments regarding the school program to the administration.
+Providence Academy wants to hear from families. - help serve lunch. - learn about volunteer needs through PTF and then sign up. - serve on one of the school committees.